rackerlabs/support-how-to/content/cloud-monitoring/troubleshooting-the-rackspace-monitoring-agent.md

     agent to work correctly, it must be associated with your server by using a Rackspace Monitoring entity.
 The entity is a representation of your server in the monitoring system.
+-   The agent is installed but is not started or is not configured to start automatically during startup.
 -   The monitoring agent is unable to determine the appropriate entity because there are duplicate entities associated with your account.
+-   Connectivity issues, firewall problems.

 ### Resolution steps